ZCrafter/BodyLog/README.md

 A: Yes — the app has an import API at `/api/import/bathroom` and `/api/import/dental` that accepts JSON.
 See `import_google_forms.py` for a reference import script.

 ---

-## 📄 Licence

-MIT — free to use, modify, and share.